Brazil prosecutors charge 12 in SBM Offshore graft scheme

-RIO DE JANEIRO (Reuters) - Brazilian prosecutors on Thursday charged 12 people with a bribery scheme involving Dutch firm SBM Offshore NV, the world’s top leaser of oil production ships, and state-run oil company Petroleo Brasileiro SA.
+RIO DE JANEIRO (Reuters) - Brazilian prosecutors on Thursday charged 12 people with a bribery scheme involving Dutch firm SBM Offshore NV, the world’s top leaser of oil production ships, and state oil firm Petroleo Brasileiro SA.

-Police said they executed four arrest warrants as part of an investigation known as “Operation Black Blood.”
-Two of the suspects are already in jail in the southern city of Curitiba, the epicenter of a broader investigation into price fixing and bribery involving Petrobras contracts with engineering firms.
+Police said they had four arrest orders as part of the scheme, dubbed “Operation Black Blood,” though two of them involved suspects already in jail in the southern city of Curitiba, the epicenter of a broader investigation into price fixing and bribery on Petrobras contracts with engineering firms.

-Anthony Mace and Didier Keller, both former SBM chief executive officers, were charged with racketeering and corruption, as was Robert Zubiate, a former senior vice president.
+Anthony Mace and Didier Keller, both former SBM chief executive officers, were charged with racketeering and corruption as was Robert Zubiate, former senior vice president.

 Earlier on Thursday, police carried out raids and arrests in “Operation Black Blood” in Rio de Janeiro, Angra dos Reis and Curitiba, police said.